domenicosolazzo/awesome-okr/README.md

 A list of excel templates for setting OKRs.

 - [OKR report word template by WeekDone](https://weekdone.com/resources/templates/okr-report-spreadsheet-template): An excel template for setting your OKR.
-- [OKR report spreadsheet example by WeekDone](https://weekdone.com/resources/templates/okr-report-spreadsheet-example): An excel template for setting your OKRs.
+- [OKR report spreadsheet example by WeekDone](https://weekdone.com/resources/templates/okr-report-spreadsheet-example): An example of OKRs using the excel template above.
 - [OKR Template for your startup](https://docs.google.com/spreadsheets/d/1gsb2UNLeHkFAiEso4BPV10r5AudIJOx0PYhEsjAfd88/edit#gid=14): A public excel template for setting OKRs.
 - [OKR Scorecard by Google](https://docs.google.com/spreadsheets/d/1KyKt6yAwu0NCM1f55JSjpOBpr5YjhIL4E_vYN0VWuEg/edit#gid=761446612): An excel template for setting OKRs.
 It is the same that you can find in the re:Work site at Google